umbraco/UmbracoDocs/Implementation/Composing/index.md

 ## Attributes
-Umbraco has some useful C# attributes to decorate your composer classes or Types used in collections.
+Umbraco has some useful C# attributes to decorate your composer classes or Types used in collections, to give you further control on how and when your Composers will 'compose'.

 ### `[ComposeBefore]` and `[ComposeAfter]`
 A finer-grain mechanism can then be used to refine the order of composition.
 Each composer can specify that it should compose before or after another composer, using the ComposeBefore and ComposeAfter attributes.
 For instance: